-In all cases for medical devices to be sold in the European Union, technical documentation is a required step in the process of obtaining CE Marking.
+All medical devices to be sold in the European Union must first obtain a CE marking, a process which requires extensive technical documentation.
 All medical device classes in the EU require working with a Notified Body, except for those which are Class I and can be self-certified.

 Like the U.S. and EU, to sell into the Canadian marketplace, you must first determine the medical device classification under Canada’s regulation.

 Similar to the requirements outlined in EU MDR, Health Canada provides a fairly straightforward and easy to follow Guidance on the Risk based Classification System for Non-In Vitro Diagnostic Devices for medical device manufacturers to use when selling into this market.

 Health Canada defines four groups of non-in vitro diagnostic medical devices: